-Hosts vary tremendously in cost and features, but for an average low-traffic site (fewer than 1,000 visits per day), you should be able to secure basic hosting for less than $100/year, often around $4–$7/month.
-For my host recommendations, plus a step-by-step video process, keep reading.
+Hosts vary tremendously in cost and features, but for an average low-traffic site (fewer than 1,000 visits per day), you should be able to secure basic hosting for less than $100/year.

 Alternatives to Self-Hosting

 If you’re nervous about self-hosting, but are still looking for the advantages, then consider what’s called “managed hosting.”
 This is where you select a host that helps ensure your site is secure, performs routine backups, and offers a higher level of hands-on support than a basic hosting service.
-This is eventually where I’ve landed (but for reasons other than nervousness).
+One example is WPEngine.

 You can also consider upgrade packages through WordPress.com.
 Upgrading can give you increased ability to customize your site and access to a support team.
 At the most premium level, you can even add plug-ins and Google Analytics.